-My current project is an environmental history of the Bering Strait from the 1840s to the 1980s.
+My forthcoming book is an environmental history of Beringia, the region around the Bering Strait, from the 1840s to the 1980s.

 The Power of Place